Enrichment tips for your bird

 Interested to know how much enrichment your bird needs, and what kind is good for them?
 We’ve got you covered on today’s blog!

-You may know the Ontario SPCA and Humane Society for its dog and cat adoptions, but did you know that we also find loving homes for birds?
+You may know the Ontario SPCA and Humane Society for our dog and cat adoptions, but did you know that we also find loving homes for birds?
 Birds are beautiful and intelligent creatures who can make incredibly loving companions!
 They are a commitment, just like any other animal, and they require enrichment in many forms.
 Keep reading for some enrichment tips from Fear Free Happy Homes to keep your bird emotionally and physically healthy!

 What is bird enrichment?